NicolasLS-Tech/Primeiro-Rep/README.md

 # Installation/Use

 **Focus** has two platforms that will allow its operation.
 Firstly, it is necessary to have a personal computer or a browser (or a mobile browser with computer mode enabled).
-Access the **Focus** website using the provided link via your preferred web browser.
+Access the **Focus** website using this link via your preferred web browser.
 You can download our mobile app by clicking here.

 # Contact